KaziAmitHasan/kaziamithasan.github.io/_pages/publications.md

 developer team workload, and newly created projects have a higher correlation with a longer waiting time for the first human response to a pull request.
 These findings are important for newcomers to understand the delays they experience for their pull requests.

+Impact: We have released <a href = 'https://github.com/RISElabQueens/PR-Accelerator'> PR-Accelerator </a> which includes a set of tools that reports analytics and information regarding pull requests (PRs) and points out the delays in first response.
+This tool was presented in our paper titled [Understanding the Time to First Response In GitHub Pull Requests](https://arxiv.org/abs/2304.08426) published at the [MSR 2023](https://conf.researchr.org/home/msr-2023) conference.